Runtime Flow

 3. SessionChatPage::render_session_header() prints the single-line session header above the bordered output region.

-4. SessionOutput::output_text() in crates/agentty/src/ui/component/session_output.rs selects the base text: staged draft preview for draft New sessions, rendered summary text for Status::Done summary mode, otherwise session.output.
+4. SessionOutput::output_text() in crates/agentty/src/ui/component/session_output.rs selects the base text: staged draft preview for draft-status sessions, otherwise session.output.

-5. SessionOutput::output_lines() converts that source text into final panel lines: it optionally splits the transcript using active_prompt_output, normalizes prompt spacing, splits any trailing commit footer, renders the completed-turn markdown, appends the synthetic summary block from session.summary when the current status/mode allows it, reattaches the trailing commit footer, appends the active prompt block, appends focused review markdown from review_text, appends the published-branch sync row when a detached auto-push starts, completes, or fails, and finally adds the loader row or t toggle hint when the current status requires it.
+5. SessionOutput::output_lines() converts that source text into final panel lines: it optionally splits the transcript using active_prompt_output, normalizes prompt spacing, splits any trailing workflow notices, renders the completed-turn markdown, appends the synthetic summary block from session.summary when the current status and prompt state allow it, reattaches the trailing workflow notices, appends the active prompt block, appends focused review markdown from review_text, appends the published-branch sync row when a detached auto-push starts, completes, or fails, and finally adds the loader row or done continuation hint when the current status requires it.

-6. SessionOutput::render() writes the final Line list into a ratatui Paragraph, which is the exact widget printed in the session chat output area.
+6. SessionOutput::render() writes the final Line list into a ratatui Paragraph, then applies a Tachyonfx pulse over the active loader glyph cells when the status row is visible in the session chat output area.

 The session output panel shows different data at different lifecycle points: